 Please note: Do not include examples where nothing much happened during a certain time period, these are for examples where history has been deliberately erased.
 Also, probably no examples that aren't ancient history.
 Modern countries have a tendency to get mad.

-- The Big O had the City of Amnesia, where nobody could remember anything before 40 years or so.
-It and all its inhabitants were spontaneously created forty years ago, thus they had no history to suppress.
+- The Big O had the City of Amnesia (or "Paradigm City", in the English dub), where nobody could remember anything before 40 years or so.
+It eventually implied that all its inhabitants were spontaneously created forty years ago, thus they had no history to suppress.

 - One Piece has the Void Century, after which the World Government took power.
 It's in fact a (little-known) crime for anyone to be able to read the ancient historical texts, because they might find out the history that was lost (which likely involves the World Government's methods of taking power).
 In the case of Nico Robin, other crimes were given to conceal this crime.

-- Fullmetal Alchemist has the tablet of Xerxes, broken off in a key place.
+- Full Metal Alchemist 2003 has the tablet of Xerxes, broken off in a key place.
 It tells of exactly how the empire fell, using alchemy to turn war zones into a giant Philosopher's Stone.

 - In Underworld, vampire society forbids "delving into the past", which serves the elders better than the younger vampires who weren't there personally.
 Once Selene starts digging, it comes out that the regent Kraven's "victory" over their werewolf enemy Lucien consisted of cutting a secret deal with him and that vampires and werewolves are two branches of the same family, neither of which casts the vampire-werewolf Forever War in the best light.